thindil/steamsky/bin/doc/CONTRIBUTING.md

   `addr2line -e steamsky [here full list of memory addresses from error.log]`

-  This command may not works if you use "release" version of game due to removed some debug informations from executable file.

 ### Example of bug report:

 Title: "Game crashed when entering base"